-TMJ disorders are very common, affecting over million people in the Albuquerque, NM.
-TMJ disorder is a problem with your small joint located in front of ear that connects your lower jaw to your skull.
+TMJ disorders are very common, affecting over a million people in the Albuquerque, NM.
+TMJ disorder is a problem with your small joint located in front of the ear that connects your lower jaw to your skull.
 These joints enable us to open and closure of the mouth, chew, yawn, speak and swallow.
 When the temporomandibular joints, jaw muscles and ligaments are prevented from working together properly, a painful TMJ disorder may occur.

 At New Age Dentistry, our TMJ dentist Albuquerque can discuss the suitable treatment options.
 Our surgeons offer the full range of diagnostic services for TMJ disorders according to the condition of patients.